 Brittani joined Slow Food USA in the summer of 2013, soon after graduating from Case Western Reserve University with a BA in Anthropology, Environmental Studies, and German.
 Having always had a strong interest in food, her passion for eating locally and sustainably grew even more after a gastronomy course in high school.
 This later led to Brittani attending Terra Madre in 2012 and starting Case Western's own Slow Food campus chapter.
 As a native New Yorker, she is a fan of hole-in-the-wall restaurants off the beaten-track and re-discovering old neighborhoods.
 In addition to interests in all things food-related, Brittani enjoys traveling and learning new languages and is always looking for suggestions on where to visit next.

 Chloe joined Slow Food USA in August 2013.
 Her previous development experience includes exploring corporate partnerships for Invisible Children, as well as donor stewardship work with Food and Water Watch in Washington DC.
 Raised in South Florida, Chloe's passion for food grew while working for a local community garden in her neighborhood.
-Chloe has a Bachelor's degree in Global Environmental Politics from American University in Washington, DC where she served as Campus Coordinator for Food Day 2011 at American University and rallied college students around sustainable food and farming issues.
+Chloe has a Bachelor's degree in Global Environmental Politics from American University in Washington, DC where she served as Campus Coordinator for Food Day and rallied college students around sustainable food and farming issues.
 She spent 5 months living in Dakar, Senegal studying French, Wolof, International Development and eating lots of mangos.
 Her personal bucket-list includes learning to brew her own beer, raising chickens and running a half marathon.
-Chloe has lived in six different cities in the past four years and is looking forward to staying put in Brooklyn, getting lost in Central Park and exploring all the delicious food New York has to offer.

 Director of the National School Garden Program